Discover Lampang tour: Elephants and History

 Your guide will meet you at the Hotel at 0730.
-Start your Discover Lampang: Elephants and Lanna History tour.
+Start your Lampang tour.

 Drive to Lampang, one of the most exciting and under-visited cities of North Thailand.
 We love Lampang!
 Lampang was part of the ancient Haripunchai kingdom and a major centre of the teak industry last century.
 The city boasts many temples of great beauty and interest as well as many heritage houses from the teak industry era.
 Lampang is known as the horse cart city because the horse cart is still in use as a means of transportation.